ecmwf-projects/digital-twin-engine/docs/index.md

 ECMWF  will contribute to the development and maintenance of efficient data access methods to such data and provide hooks to community-relevant connectors and be interoperable with other tools (e.g., CDO, CDS toolbox), community software platform (e.g. Pangeo) and infrastructure (Wekeo, EWC, etc.).

-Following the ECWMF 2022 software strategy, all DTE data handling and processing components are openly developed, fostering direct interactions with the community, and ensuring interoperability of standards, data formats and API’s.
+Following the ECMWF 2022 software strategy, all DTE data handling and processing components are openly developed, fostering direct interactions with the community, and ensuring interoperability of standards, data formats and API’s.
 In addition, the development of DTE components will leverage community software stacks and contribute back to them.

 ECMWF is making available its software, with a proven track record, which is tested and continuously run in operational NWP, and is made available and further developed with community contributions to address the needs of the wider Earth System modelling and Earth observations community.